rambo-do-the-code/adapt-dragndropwithimage/README.md

 <p><strong>DOES NOT WORK WITH FRAMEWORK VERSION 5</strong>.
 Please go to the Framework 5 version of this component on my other github site...</p>
 [github.com/zarek3333/adapt-dragndropwithimage](https://github.com/zarek3333/adapt-dragndropwithimage)

-##Browser spec

-If you have detailed browser spec you should detail them here.